Brini Maxwell: Brini Maxwell's Guide to Gracious Living

-In 2004, Ben was contacted by Ron Longe, then a publicist at Stewart, Tabori & Chang, a division of Abrams Books about publishing a Brini Maxwell book.
+In 2004, Sander was contacted by Ron Longe, then a publicist at Stewart, Tabori & Chang, a division of Abrams Books about publishing a Brini Maxwell book.
 The resulting book, Brini Maxwell's Guide to Gracious Living is divided into four sections - Daily Life, dealing with the basics of life, including eating well, creating a nice environment for yourself and defining your personal style; Entertaining, preparing for hosting parties and events and menus for them; Travel, making your forays into the world smoother and more organized and Life's Happy Milestones, how to mark the important moments in your life with style and panache.

 Production on the book commenced in late 2004 with dedicated photo shoots done by photographer, Bradford Noble.
 The design was done by Tamar Cohen with original illustrations done by Karen Hsu.
-The book was published on October 1st 2005, with an initial printing of 15,000 copies.
+The book was published on October 1, 2005, with an initial printing of 15,000 copies.
 It was promoted with a book tour of the east and west coasts, including book launch parties at Phyllis Morris in Los Angeles and Trina Turk in Palm Springs.